-Many smart devices come with Bluetooth functionality as part of their basic connectivity, but the majority of their functions are governed by Wi-Fi connections instead.
+Many smart devices come with Bluetooth as part of their basic connectivity, but most of their functionality is governed by Wi-Fi instead.
 By combining a Bluetooth module and a handful of Bluetooth proxies as signal extenders, you can rework your smart home setup to work even without Wi-Fi or dedicated apps.
-This allows you to fine-tune your homebrew setup to your precise needs, as well as reduce the presence of potentially intrusive network monitors in your home.
+This allows you to fine-tune your homebrew setup to your precise needs and reduce the presence of potentially intrusive network monitors in your home.
 It’s a little more work than setting up a normal smart home device and requires some know-how, but these smart apps are more than worth it.

 Set up a temperature monitor

-Home Assistant can be used to automatically detect nearby devices and connect to any functions they have.
-In the case of a temperature monitor, using Bluetooth and Home Assistant, you can see a reading of the temperature, humidity, and whatever else the monitor picks up in a given room, without requiring a branded app.
-In case the temperature monitor is not within range of the main module, you can install individual Bluetooth proxies throughout your home to extend the signal, bypassing limitations such as broadcasting through walls.
+Home Assistant can automatically detect nearby devices and connect to their available functions.
+With a temperature monitor that uses Bluetooth and Home Assistant, you can see readings for temperature, humidity, and whatever else the monitor picks up in a given room, without requiring a branded app.
+If the temperature monitor is out of range of the main module, you can install individual Bluetooth proxies throughout your home to extend the signal and bypass limitations such as broadcasting through walls.

 Program automations